Mynkthkr/Tabcorp-POC/README.md

 ## How to Onboard new service

-- Step 1
+- Step:

-Go inside the ```Services``` directory , there you can see all thge existing services just you have to copy any of them and make changes as per your requirement .
+### Go inside the ```Services``` directory , there you can see all thge existing services just you have to copy any of them and make changes as per your requirement .

     For Example Let say onboard new service of nginx-2

      - copy existing nginx service and paste in the same directory , now change the name of the copied folder to nginx-1